The coming Thai startups resurgence

 • Global Ecosystem Connectivity: Scaling startups require a global culture and language from day one.
 Thai founders need to interconnect more and engage with startup ecosystems in other countries, like Singapore and Indonesia, to gain a broader perspective and learn from founders that have globally scaled startups.

 • Online Payment Systems: While there has been progress, the lack of online payment systems and consumer behavior was a significant challenge in the past.
-Currently 63% of the population is either unbanked or underbanked.
+However, others noted that there are no issues with digital payments in Thailand.
+One point regarding financial services adoption is that currently 63% of the population is either unbanked or underbanked.

 • Diverse Ecosystems: Thailand has more than one startup ecosystem; a global ecosystem adhering to global metrics and culture in Bangkok, a digital nomad ecosystem of mostly foreign creators, and a local ecosystem with local founders and investors across the rest of Thailand.